Tibet Improvement Party: Activities

 The Republic of China Kuomintang government under Chiang Kai-shek sought to extend Chinese influence in Tibet.
 Chiang covertly propped up and financed Rapga and his movement.
 Rapga wanted to battle the Tibetan Army with a pro-China Khampa militia, seeking Chiang's assistance in September 1943 right before the Cairo Conference.
-Rapga used the term "hopelessly ill-suited for the modern world" to describe the Tibetan government of the Dalai Lama.
-The Tibet Improvement Party openly supported the Kuomintang and the Republic of China against the Lhasa government of Tibet.
+Rapga used the term "hopelessly ill-suited for the modern world" to describe the Tibetan government of the Dalai Lama, and the Tibet Improvement Party openly supported the Kuomintang and the Republic of China against the Lhasa government of Tibet.
 Chiang gave a Chinese passport to Rapga, as well as 100,000 yuan every month.